cikelly/geoidlab/README.md

 compute_geoid.py -h
 compute_reference_geoid.py -h
 ```
+## Examples
+- Prepare data: This includes all relevant data for your study area
+  Terrestrial gravity data
+  Marine gravity data
+  Global Geopotential Model (GGM). `easy-pygeoid` can automatically download this.
+Just provide the name of the GGM in the template file
+  Digital Elevation Model (DEM). `easy-pygeoid` presently downloads SRTM30PLUS
+- Ensure that the terrestrial gravity data has columns `lon`, `lat`, `gravity`, and `height`.
+If you are providing gravity anomalies,
+  ensure that they are free-air anomalies
+- Call `compute_geoid.py --start [step]`

 ## References
 - Yakubu, C. I., Ferreira, V. G. and Asante, C. Y., (2017): [Towards the Selection of an Optimal Global Geopotential
 Model for the Computation of the Long-Wavelength Contribution: A Case Study of Ghana, Geosciences, 7(4), 113](http://www.mdpi.com/2076-3263/7/4/113)